dhoyle/splicedocs-jekyll/pages/OnPrem/Info/OnpremReleaseNotes2.5.md

 permalink: onprem_info_release2.5.html
 folder: OnPrem/Info
 ---
-# Release Notes for Splice Machine On-Premise Database v2.5.0.1727 (Aug, 2017)
+# Release Notes for Splice Machine On-Premise Database v2.5.0.1735 (Sept, 2017)

 {% include splice_snippets/onpremonlytopic.html %}

-Welcome to 2.5 patch release (2.5.0.1727) of Splice Machine!
+Welcome to 2.5 update release (2.5.0.1735) of Splice Machine!
 The product is available to build from open source (see <https://github.com/splicemachine/spliceengine>), as well as prebuilt packages for use on a cluster or cloud.

 Version 2.5 (2.5.0.1707) was originally released in March, 2017.
 You'll find the original release notes at the bottom of this page.